jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/marking_guide.md

 ---

 #### Question 9: Characteristics of Key Logic in Algorithms (ICTAII501 KE14)
-*Describe the characteristics of the key logic in decision tree algorithms.
-Discuss how these characteristics influence the decision-making process within the algorithm.*
+*Describe the characteristics of the key logic in neural network algorithms.
+Discuss how these characteristics influence their potential applications.*

 ```
 Example Response:
-Decision tree algorithms use a tree-like model of decisions and their possible consequences.
-Key characteristics include nodes representing tests on attributes, branches representing outcomes of tests, and leaf nodes representing class labels or decisions.
-This logical structure allows for clear, interpretable decision-making.
-For example, decision trees are used in credit scoring to evaluate the risk of loan applicants based on their financial history and other attributes.
+Neural network algorithms are inspired by the structure and function of the human brain.
+Key characteristics include layers of interconnected nodes (neurons) organized into an input layer, one or more hidden layers, and an output layer.
+Each neuron processes input data using activation functions and passes the result to the next layer.
+Neural networks learn by adjusting the weights of the connections between neurons through a learning process called backpropagation, aiming to minimize the difference between predicted and actual outputs.
+This allows them to model complex, non-linear relationships in data.
+For example, neural networks are used in image recognition to identify objects within pictures by learning intricate patterns and features from pixel data.
 ```
 ---
-*Students should describe the key logic of decision trees, discuss its influence on decision-making, and provide real-world examples of their application.*
+*Students should describe the key logic of neural networks, discuss its influence on decision-making, and provide real-world examples of their application.*

 ---